2024 International Conference Agenda

 Paul Seitz, Director, Strategic Initiatives, UW Madison

-David Washburn, CEO, Michigan State University Research Foundation
+David Washburn, Executive Director, Michigan State University Research Foundation

 Gintas Civinskas, AIA, LEED AP, Senior Associate, Ayers Saint Gross